• Skip to primary navigation

 I love this dish because you can enjoy both hot and cold.
 Served hot it makes the perfect side vegetable to accompany your roasts.
 It tastes good just served plain, but zucchini and tomatoes go so well together that I sometimes cover it with leftover marinara sauce.

-Alternatively, if you allow the dish to cool, it will firm up so that you can cut it into slices and serve like a quiche.
-I often made this dish and take it along to a picnic or barbeque, and it was always one of the first things to get devoured.
+Alternatively, if you allow the dish to cool, it will firm up so you can cut it into slices and serve it like a quiche.
+I often made this dish to take along to a picnic or barbeque, and it was always one of the first things to get devoured.

-This cheesy zucchini bake is such a simple dish to make, you only need 6 main ingredients and a few minutes of mixing time, and it’s into the oven to bake.
-You can even pop it in the oven alongside your roast, so you save on electricity too!
+This cheesy zucchini bake is such a simple dish to make, you only need 6 main ingredients and a few minutes of mixing time, and it's into the oven to bake.
+You can even pop it in the oven alongside your roast which means you save on electricity too!

 Overhead view of a slice of zucchini bake on a plate next to serving dish.